nivas789/Incident-Lifecycle-Automation-ServiceNow/README.md

 Phase 5 – Knowledge Integration

-Used Agent Assist to search for relevant Knowledge Articles.
+Used Agent Assist to search for relevant Knowledge Articles, review suggested articles, mark an article as helpful, attach it to the incident, add a resolution comment, and verify the article in the Activity/related information.

-The process included:

-Searching for relevant knowledge.

-Reviewing suggested articles.

-Marking an article as helpful.

-Attaching the article to the incident.

-Adding a comment related to the resolution.

-Verifying the article in the Activity/related information.

 Phase 6 – Reassignment & Escalation

-Updated the assignment group to the appropriate support team.

-The project demonstrates:

-Watch List update.

-Work Notes List update.

-Assignment group change.

-Automatic assignment verification.

-Escalation for further technical resolution.
+Updated the Watch List and Work Notes List, changed the assignment group, verified automatic assignment behavior, and escalated the incident for further technical resolution.

 Phase 7 – Incident Tracking by Level 2

 The incident was investigated by the Network/Level 2 support team.

-Validation included:

-Incident description visibility.

-Knowledge article visibility.

-SLA information in Related Records.

-Correct assignment to the Level 2 support process.
+Validation included incident description, knowledge article visibility, SLA information, and correct Level 2 assignment.

 Phase 8 – Emergency Change Request Creation

 Created an emergency change for the technical change required to resolve the incident.

-The scenario included:

-Updating the Configuration Item from ThickStation to PowerEdge.
+The scenario included updating the Configuration Item from ThickStation to PowerEdge, setting the incident to On Hold, setting On Hold Reason = Awaiting Change, and linking the change request.

-Returning to the incident.

-Setting the incident state to On Hold.

-Setting On Hold Reason = Awaiting Change.

-Linking the change request with the incident.

 Phase 9 – Child Incident Creation

-Created a child incident from the parent incident through Related Records → Child Incidents.
+Created a child incident from Related Records → Child Incidents, linked it to the parent incident, and recorded its incident number for tracking.

-Example:

-Short Description: Unable to connect to Corporate VPN

-Description: User receiving VPN authentication failure error

-Linked to the parent incident.

-Child incident number recorded for tracking.

 Phase 10 – Incident Resolution

-Captured the root cause and resolution details.
+Captured the probable cause and resolution details.

-Probable Cause:

-PowerEdge service was suspended and required restart.
+Probable Cause: PowerEdge service was suspended and required restart.

-Resolution Code:
+Resolution Code: Workaround provided.

-Workaround provided

-Resolution Notes:

-Restarted VPN-SRV-02 service as per emergency change request.
+Resolution Notes: Restarted VPN-SRV-02 service as per emergency change request.

-The incident was then resolved after saving the resolution information.
+The incident was then resolved.

 Phase 11 – Knowledge Creation

-Created a new Knowledge Article based on the resolved incident.
+Created a new Knowledge Article from the resolved incident by selecting IT as the Knowledge Base and the Standard article template, then verifying it in Related Records.

-The process included:

-Selecting Create Knowledge.

-Selecting IT as the Knowledge Base.

-Selecting the Standard article template.

-Verifying article details.

-Saving the article.

-Returning to the parent record.

-Verifying the created knowledge record in Related Records.

 Phase 12 – Final Validation

-Verified the complete lifecycle and related records.

-Validation included:
+Verified:

-Parent incident state = Resolved.
+Parent incident state = Resolved

-Child incident state = Resolved.
+Child incident state = Resolved

-Resolution activity triggered by the parent.
+Resolution activity triggered by the parent

-Change request linked.
+Change request linked

-Knowledge article created.
+Knowledge article created

-SLA tracking visible.
+SLA tracking visible

 Phase 13 – Testing & Deployment Validation

-Performed end-to-end validation of:

-Incident lifecycle.

-Escalation process.

-Change integration.

-Knowledge creation.

-Child incident management.

-SLA tracking.

-Multi-team collaboration.

-Overall system workflow.
+Performed end-to-end validation of the incident lifecycle, escalation process, change integration, knowledge creation, child incident management, SLA tracking, multi-team collaboration, and overall workflow.

 Phase 14 – Conclusion